HusienAdel/udacity-arcade-game-project/README.md

 This project is for the Udacity Frontend Nanodegree.
 Starter files where provided [here](https://github.com/udacity/frontend-nanodegree-arcade-game).

-You can play the game [here](https://vier31.github.io/arcade-game/).
+You can play the game online [here](https://vier31.github.io/arcade-game/).
+To play it offline, just download or clone the repo and open up index.html in a contemporary browser of your choice.

 Objective
 ---------